kitzeslab/audiomoth-performance/report.md

 # AudioMoth Performance Testing
 #### A quantitative report of audio recording quality

-*January 2021*
+*Last updated March 2022 (Originally published January 2021)*

 Sam Lapp

-*This report characterizes the audio recording performance of the AudioMoth ARU with on- and off-axis frequency response curves and polar sensitivity charts.
-Metrics are reported for recordings in free space and in various protective housings.
-It includes tests from an open grassland environment and a mixed second-growth forest and reports the effects of strapping AudioMoths to trees of different sizes.*
+*This report characterizes the audio recording performance of two ARUs: the AudioMoth by Open Acoustic Devices, and the Song Meter Micro by Wildlife Acoustics (see Appendix D).
+We test the AudioMoth both in free space and in various protective housings, and report on- and off-axis frequency response curves and polar sensitivity charts.
+We include tests from an open grassland environment and a mixed second-growth forest and also report the effects of strapping AudioMoths to trees of different sizes.*

 #### Table of contents